ultrasaurus/test-first-teaching/learn_ruby/hello_friend/index.md

 ## Create friend.rb

 Open up `friend.rb` in a text editor.
 Save it.
-Run the spec again.
+Run the test again.

     rake